Form Controls

 addRadioList (string|int $name, $label=null, ?array $items=null): RadioList

 Adds radio buttons (class RadioList).
-Returns the key of the selected item, or null if the user did not select anything.
-The getSelectedItem() method returns a value instead of a key.
+Returns the key of the selected item, or null if the user selected nothing.
+The getSelectedItem() method returns the value instead of the key.

 $sex = [